ProofDrivenQuerying/pdq/benchmark/README.md

 Regression parameters can be passed through the command line, however, you may want to set those parameters in a separate file.
-See pdq-regression.properties for an overview of all parameters that can be used.
+See pdq-benchmark.properties for an overview of all parameters that can be used.
 In addition to those, planner- and runtime-specific parameters can be set in specific files.